kunal8433/python/README.md

 # Hi, I'm Kunal Chaudhary 👋

 I am a Class 11 student and an aspiring engineer.
 I love learning new things in technology and programming.

+📫 How to reach me: kunalchaudhary843305@gmail.com

 ## About Me
 - Currently learning **Python** and exploring projects.